Proposition: Definition and roles

+Propositions are the meanings of declarative sentences, and different sentences can express the same proposition, indicated by $P$ in the diagram.

 Propositions are typically characterized in terms of three interlocking roles: as the meanings of declarative sentences, as the contents of psychological attitudes like beliefs, and as the bearers of truth values.
 Philosophers debate the relations between these characterizations, questioning whether one is more fundamental than the others and whether they all describe the same class of entities.

 In their role as the meanings of declarative sentences, propositions are the ideas or semantic contents expressed by assertions such as "The door is open".
 Declarative sentences express what is the case.
 They contrast with interrogative sentences, like "Is the door open?", which request information, and imperative sentences, such as "Open the door!", which issue commands.
 Different declarative sentences can express the same idea, like the English sentence "Snow is white" and the German sentence "Schnee ist weiß".
 Accordingly, propositions are not identical to individual sentences and do not belong to any particular language.
 (Note: The difference is sometimes marked by using angle brackets for propositions instead of quotation marks for sentences, as in $\langle$Snow is white$\rangle$.)
 Instead, they reflect the information content of sentences and track cross-linguistic sameness.
 The terms "proposition" and "statement" are sometimes used as synonyms.
 (Note: Logical positivists use the verification principle to distinguish statements from propositions.
 According to this view, all declarative sentences express statements but only verifiable statements are propositions.)
 However, the word "statement" is ambiguous since it can also refer to declarative sentences themselves rather than their meanings.
 The term proposition also overlaps with the term judgment, with one difference being that judgments are more closely associated with mental processes that affirm or deny the truth of a content.